 Please share this letter and invitation with anyone you know who may be interested in attending the meeting.
 We need people from all walks of life, who have talents and gifts in different areas of expertise so that we can work together to be a Ministry that glorifies God by our commitment to Him and His people.

 I welcome your questions and comments.
-You may contact me at 618-210-0313 or leendachambers @ yahoo.com.
 I’d be happy to send you information about the vision.
 May our Lord direct your decision regarding Cross-Over Ministries.

 Sincerely,